isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-big-are-fleas.markdown

 slug: /how-big-are-fleas/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Fleas are
 [tiny insects (order Siphonaptera)](https://pestpolicy.com/what-do-fleas-look-like/) that exist parasitically (sucking blood) on hosts birds, mammals, and pets like dogs & cats.
 Key identifies of the fleas include their color which can vary from black, reddish-brown, or brown; visible with naked eyes but may
 [hide in](https://pestpolicy.com/does-vacuuming-kill-flea-larvae/)
-*furniture & carpet fibers, and animals coats or fur.Â * **But how big are fleas?
+*furniture & carpet fibers, and animals coats or fur. * **But how big are fleas?
 Adult fleas are dark brown and will measure about 1.4 - 3.3 millimeters in body length. ** **But male fleas have a shorter body (average 1 millimeter) compared to females (average 2.5 millimeters).
-Despite being tiny, fleas can be seen through naked eyes.Â **
+Despite being tiny, fleas can be seen through naked eyes. **
 Related:
 [Commercial Grade Flea Killer for Yard](https://pestpolicy.com/best-flea-spray-for-yard/) .
 ## Details: How Big are Fleas?
 ### 1. Fleas' Body Length
 First, fleas are classified as true insects as they have 6 legs and 3 body segments (head, the thorax & abdomen).
-- **Fleas have a narrow body but their body length is about 1.55 - 3.25 millimeters.Â **
-As noted above, male fleas have a shorter body length - males have an average length of 1 millimeter or under while females have an average length of 2.5 millimeters.
+- **Fleas have a narrow body but their body length is about 1.55 - 3.25 millimeters. ** As noted above, male fleas have a shorter body length - males have an average length of 1 millimeter or under while females have an average length of 2.5 millimeters.
 Despite that fleas are tiny in length and width, you can see them with naked eyes.
 However, fleas can still hide animal fur or hair including
 [animals and pets with white fur](https://pestpolicy.com/can-fleas-live-in-human-hair/)